Chart Color Schemes

 South Yarra - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 South Yarra - North's population was around 14,677 as of November 2025.
-This figure reflects an increase of 3,485 people, representing a 31.1% growth since the 2021 Census, which reported a population of 11,192 people.
-The change was inferred from the estimated resident population of 13,633 as of June 2024 and an additional 677 validated new addresses since the Census date.
-This results in a population density ratio of 12,544 persons per square kilometer, placing South Yarra - North among the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The area's growth exceeded both the national average (8.9%) and state averages since the 2021 census.
-Population growth was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.
+This reflected an increase of 3,485 people since the 2021 Census, which reported a population of 11,192 people.
+The change was inferred from the estimated resident population of 13,633 from the ABS as of June 2024 and an additional 677 validated new addresses since the Census date.
+This level of population equated to a density ratio of 12,544 persons per square kilometer, placing South Yarra - North in the top 10% of national locations assessed by AreaSearch.
+The area's 31.1% growth since the 2021 census exceeded both the national average (8.9%) and state levels, marking it as a growth leader.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilized the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023, adjusting with a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group were applied across all areas for years 2032 to 2041.
-Based on these projections, South Yarra - North is forecasted to experience significant population increase in the top quartile of statistical areas nationally, with an expected expansion of 6,106 persons by 2041, representing a total increase of 34.5% over the 17-year period.
+Based on projected demographic shifts, South Yarra - North's population is forecast to increase significantly in the top quartile of statistical areas nationally.
+The area is expected to expand by 6,106 persons to 2041, reflecting a total increase of 34.5% over the 17 years.

 Frequently Asked Questions - Population